akka/akka-http/docs/src/main/paradox/scala/http/server-side/websocket-support.md

 @@@ div { .group-scala }
 It uses pattern matching on the path and then inspects the request to query for the `UpgradeToWebSocket` header.
 If such a header is found, it is used to generate a response by passing a handler for WebSocket messages to the `handleMessages` method.
-If no such header is found a "400 Bad Request" response is generated.
+If no such header is found a `400 Bad Request` response is generated.
 @@@

 @@@ div { .group-java }